Magnus Stenbock: Campaign in Poland

 With reinforcements from the Swedish mainland, the Swedish main army broke camp in June and marched south towards Riga to confront King Augustus II's Saxon and Russian troops.
 By 7 July the army was outside Riga.
 Charles XII and Rehnskiöld planned to cross the Daugava river right next to the city and assault Augustus II troops on the opposite shore.
 In the Swedish battle plan, drafted by Rehnskiöld, Carl Magnus Stuart and Erik Dahlbergh, the troops were ordered to collect landing boats near Riga and construct floating batteries.
 The batteries would convey infantry units across the river to establish a bridgehead.
 During the operation on 9 July, Stenbock assisted in the construction of a floating bridge to allow the cavalry to cross the river.
 However, strong currents caused the floating bridge to be destroyed, and by the time it was repaired it was too late to influence the outcome of the battle.
-The crossing was still a success, but Stenbock's efforts were overshadowed.
 The main army occupied Courland and overwintered at the castle of Würgen outside of Libau.

 Since Charles XII failed to defeat Augustus II during the Daugava operation, he decided to carry out a military campaign on Polish territory to defeat Augustus' army, and secure his own back before attacking Russia.
 Stenbock received a memorandum regarding the war situation and Sweden's foreign policy from Bengt Oxenstierna, who shortly before his death, entrusted Stenbock to present it to Charles XII and persuade the King to end his campaign against Augustus II and instead direct his attention towards the Russian border.
 However, Charles XII went his own way and, by the end of January 1702, the Swedish main army had entered the Lithuanian part of Poland.
 Charles XII marched against Warsaw with the bulk of his army, while Stenbock and the Dalarna Regiment were sent to Vilnius in March along with major general Carl Mörner and the Östergötland Cavalry Regiment.
 Stenbock and Mörner was tasked with hunting down the troops of Grzegorz Antoni Ogiński and Michał Serwacy Wiśniowiecki, and with collecting contributions for the main army's maintenance.
 Vilnius was taken during late March, and the Swedish garrison was subsequently reinforced.
 During the Battle of Vilnius on 6 April the garrison was overwhelmed by Wiśniowiecki's troops.
 However, following vicious fighting inside the city, the attackers were repelled with the loss of 100 men, while the Swedish garrison lost 50 men.